Russo-Turkish wars: Engagements in the 19th century

 The monetary and governmental collapse combined with a new threat from Russia began the final stages of the Empire's collapse.
 Russia had been forced by the Crimean War to give up its ambitions of conquering the Ottoman capital of Constantinople and taking control of the Bosphorus.
 Instead it decided to focus on gaining power in the Balkans.
 The population of much of the Balkans were Slavs, as were the Russians.
 They also mainly followed the Eastern Orthodox Church, as did the Russians.
-When new movements in Russia, such as that of the Slavophiles, started to enter the area, it became agitated and prone to revolution.
+When new movements in Russia, such as that of the Slavophiles, started to enter the region, it became agitated and prone to revolution.
 When the government in Constantinople tried to initiate measures to prevent an economic collapse throughout the empire, it touched off a revolt in Herzegovina in 1875.
 The revolt in Herzegovina quickly spread to Bosnia and then Bulgaria.
-Soon Serbian armies also entered the war against the Turks.
-These revolts were the first test of the new Ottoman armies.
-Even though they were not up to western European standards, the army fought effectively and brutally; during the war, the Ottomans carried out the Batak massacre in 1876.
-Januarius MacGahan, a journalist of the New York Herald and the London Daily News wrote of the terrible happenings after his visitation to Batak with Eugene Schuyler.
+Soon Serbia also entered the war against the Turks.
+These revolts were the first test of the new Modern Ottoman Army.
+Even though they were not up to Western European standards, the army fought effectively and brutally; during the war, the Ottomans carried out the Batak massacre in 1876.
+Januarius MacGahan, a journalist of the New York Herald and the London The Daily News wrote of the terrible happenings after his visit to Batak with Eugene Schuyler.
 According to most sources, around 5,000 people were massacred in Batak alone.
-The total number of victims in the April uprising according to most estimates around 15,000, which is supported by Eugene Schuyler's report, published in Daily News, according to which at least 15,000 persons were killed during the April Uprising in addition to 36 villages in three districts being buried.
+The total number of victims in the April uprising according to most estimates around 15,000, which is supported by Eugene Schuyler's report, published in The Daily News, according to which at least 15,000 persons were killed during the April Uprising in addition to 36 villages in three districts being buried.
 According to Donald Quataert around 1,000 Muslims were killed by Christian Bulgarians and consequently 3,700 Christians were killed by Muslims.